Teacher collaboration supports mixed-attainment classes

 Because of the big curriculum changes that have been implemented at the school, it is impossible to compare the new cohort’s test results with data from previous years.
 Because the curriculum involves smaller steps and greater depth, with a slower pace and longer spent on each topic, the department have had to create different tests to reflect this.

-And what about the pupils who would previously have been in the top set?
+And what about the students who would previously have been in the top set?
 How have they adapted to the changes?
 Dan reports that winning these students over has not always been easy:

-a sum that pupils well-schooled in algorithms might thoughtlessly carry out from left to right, whereas the teaching point might be to look at the structure and use that understanding to recognise the possibility and efficiency of adding the 25 + 75 first.
+This is a sum that students well-schooled in algorithms might thoughtlessly carry out from left to right.
+However, the teaching point might be to look at the structure and use that understanding to recognise the possibility and efficiency of adding the 25 + 75 first.

 The apparently easy questions have also caused problems with some parents, particularly those who wonder why their child is not in the top set.
 Better communication with parents has been effective in securing parental support: